 I am the principal investigator of HIDDEN FOODS.
-I came to Cambridge in 2013 as a Marie Curie Fellow at the McDonald Institute for Archaeological Research and I am currently Senior Research Associate at the Department of Archaeology.
+After my PhD in Prehistoric Archaeology (2010) I moved to Cambridge as a Marie Curie Fellow at the McDonald Institute for Archaeological Research and after that I became Senior Research Associate at the Department of Archaeology.
 I am interested in prehistoric forager diet and technology by analysing micro-remains preserved on ground stone tools and in human tartar.

 I am Palaeolithic archaeologist specialized in raw material sourcing, technology, use-wear and residues analyses on stone tools.
-I came to Cambridge in 2013 as a Marie Curie Fellow and I'm currently Visiting Scholar at McDonald Institute for Archaeological Research.
-In 2015 I joined HIDDEN FOODS team and conducted fieldwork activity at archaeological sites in Italy and Croatia, focusing on flotation and selection of organic remains suitable for direct dating.
+I moved to Cambridge in 2011 as a Marie Curie Fellow and until 2015 I was Visiting Scholar at McDonald Institute for Archaeological Research.
+In 2015 I joined HIDDEN FOODS team and conducted fieldwork activity at archaeological sites in Italy, Croatia and Serbia, focusing on flotation and selection of organic remains suitable for direct dating.

 I am Laboratory Technician in Archaeobotany at the University of York.
 My research focuses on the reconstruction of ancient people diet and living condition using micro-remains, tiny dust particles, entrapped in ancient human dental plaque.
 I joined the HIDDEN FOODS project in 2015 and collaborate with the PI in the study of dental calculus from Palaeolithic and Mesolithic sites of Italy and the Balkans.